 Instructions for Build-A-Bike ® Team Building

 We offer a turn-key Build-A-Bike ® Kit that includes a bike, helmet, and tools.
 You can order these kits online at Build-A-Bike ® Kit.
-At the time I’m writing this post, we are charging $125 per kit (includes bike, helmet, and tools).
-The minimum number of bike kits per order is 10.
+At the time I’m writing this post, we are charging $250 per kit (includes bike, helmet, tools, and shipping).
+The minimum number of bike kits per order is 4.
 Keep in mind that if you are donating the bikes to a charity, the larger the donation, the more impressive the ending of the event.

-Our team will order your bike for you through Huffy.
-Huffy requires three-weeks advance notice.
-We do have bicycles in our warehouse that we can ship to you in a shorter timeframe.
-However, our shipping costs are much higher than the freight charge from Huffy.
+We have a supply of bikes in our warehouse, but we require two weeks advance notice.
+We may have to charge an extra shipping fee for orders within two weeks.
 So, if you are on a tight budget, make sure to order early.
 We suggest 20″ bicycles.
 This size bike is perfect for six-year-old to eight-year-old children.
 They are always happiest when they receive a new bike.
 Younger kids may not know how to ride a bike yet.
 Older kids typically aren’t as appreciative of the gesture.

 If you want to create a custom activity for your group, for a small fee, our instructors can design one for you.
 So, we can ship you a team-building event in a box fairly easily.
 Call us at (800) 872-7830 to special order a team-building activity for your group.